Skip to main content

 Westmere

-From the street, this home reads as a storybook-pretty bungalow, its familiar stucco facade quietly holding its place in the neighbourhood.
-Freshly painted in a soft, warm white, the exterior retains the charm and nostalgia of the original house while setting the tone for the transformation beyond.
+A renovation and rear extension that brings light, warmth and family life back into a much-loved Auckland bungalow From the street, this Westmere home reads as a storybook-pretty bungalow - its familiar stucco facade quietly holding its place in the neighbourhood.
+Freshly painted in a soft, warm white, the exterior keeps the charm and nostalgia of the original character home, while setting the tone for the transformation that unfolds behind it.

-The renovation unfolds gently toward the rear, where a subtle extension continues the existing roofline so the old and new read as one seamless form.
-The design draws inspiration from the layered quality of a pop-up book, where pages lift and overlap to create depth and moments of discovery.
-This idea is expressed through the exterior materials, where flat sheet cladding is layered with slender timber battens that cast soft shadows across the fa?ade throughout the day.
+The renovation moves gently toward the back of the house, where a subtle extension continues the existing roofline so the old and new read as one seamless form – a deliberate approach for homeowners who want to extend a character home without losing the architecture that drew them to it in the first place.
+The concept takes its cue from the layered quality of a pop-up book, where pages lift and overlap to create depth and moments of discovery.
+That idea plays out in the exterior materials too, with flat sheet cladding layered over slender timber battens that cast soft, shifting shadows across the facade through the day.

 RN.38Lemington.369